 - 1 cup long-grain white rice

-1. Preheat the slow cooker on low for 30 minutes while chopping the vegetables.
+Preheat the slow cooker on low for 30 minutes while chopping the vegetables.2.

-2. Stir the chicken, sausage, onion, bell pepper, celery, garlic, scallions, Cajun seasoning, salt, bay leaves, tomatoes, broth, and Tabasco in the slow cooker.
+Add the chicken, sausage, onion, bell pepper, celery, garlic, scallions, Cajun seasoning, salt, bay leaves, tomatoes, broth, and Tabasco and stir to combine.
+Cover and cook on high for 4 hours.3.

-4. Remove the lid and quickly stir in the shrimp and rice.
-Cook for an additional 30 minutes.
+Remove the lid and quickly stir in the shrimp and rice.
+Cook for an additional 30 minutes.4.